hilton/scripting-docs/ADR/011 Event-based persistence.md

 * For a simpler consistent model, the engine will persist script deployments as events.
 * Querying execution states will require first reading events into a separate (generally in-memory) query model.
+* Complexity still comes from dealing with snapshots, caching and clustering, replication and failover.